 After enjoying Harry’s exploits for years, I finally planned to visit the Wizarding World of Harry Potter.
 When I finally had the opportunity to explore the magical world, I was joined by the same family members that filled my Potter memories.

-I visited during the winter which is a a perfect time of year for Florida, since the crowds are small and the weather is cool.
+I visited during the winter which is a for Florida, since the crowds are small, and the weather is cool.

-My family and I arrived at Universal early, then zoomed past most of the other attractions, and went straight for the Potter goods.
+My family and I arrived at Universal early, we zoomed most of the attractions, and went straight for the Potter goods.

 It was a magical land that ensnared my senses and peaked my curiosity.

 Butterbeer tickled my taste buds at the Leaky Cauldron.
 I was accosted by a cranky, yet wise, goblin at Gringotts.
 My stomach, and wallet, were challenged by the tasty treats at Honeydukes.

 The most magical moment was when my brother was randomly selected to be the main character during wand selection at Ollivanders.
-My brother managed to “break” various items until he discovered the correct wand.
-My brother’s wand selecting exploits were not eased by incessant laughter by this party of one.
+My brother managed to break various items until he discovered his wand.
+The wand selecting exploits were not eased by incessant laughter by this party of one.

 These magical memories continue to bring laughter and joy to this day.

 As a 35-year-old, who is admittedly spellbound, I can see where this may come off as – odd.

 Yet, to have this magical world removed from my memories seems beyond dull, more like something cast by the dark arts.

-This Life List expedition was a lesson in happiness and the power of memories.
+This magical life list expedition was a lesson in happiness and the power of memories.
 As long as I continue crafting memories with my muggle crew (preferably at the Wizarding World of Harry Potter), I’ll continue to have a cauldron full of warm memories for darker days.